Sayed73/End_to_end_Medical_app/README.md

 # Health App (Deployed by Flask)

-Welcome to the Health App repository This application aims to provide predictions for various health conditions using machine learning models.
-Whether it's predicting heart disease, diabetes, or pneumonia, my app leverages ML & Deep Learning algorithms to assist users in understanding and managing their health risks.
+Welcome to the Health App repository This application aims to provide predictions for various health conditions using machine learning & Deep Learning models.
+Whether it's predicting heart disease, diabetes, or pneumonia, my app uses to assist users in understanding and managing their health risks.

 ## Features